Anynomouss/grin-wallet-tool/README.md

  3. voucher-wallet
  4. brain-bip39-wallet

  This tool is designed for advanced users who know how to use the command line and are familiar with the concept of [BIP39 wallets with extra password](https://bitcoin.stackexchange.com/questions/120215/how-is-an-hd-wallet-key-generated) and brain wallets, and entropy.
 In particular brain-wallets require a good understanding of their inherent risks.
+This particular implementation of brainwwallets includes additional rounds of HMAC-SHA246 hashing with an extra salt make security somewhat acceptable security.

 ## How are grin wallets generated (BIP39, BIP32)?
 Grin wallets use [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039/bip-0039-wordlists.md) word lists for mnemonic seed generation and [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032/derivation.pnghttps://github.com/bitcoin/bips/blob/master/bip-0032/derivation.png) standard for deriving Hierarchically Deterministic ([HD]((https://anynomouss.github.io/grin-for-muggles/grin_for_muggles_and_aspiring_wizards.html)])) wallet master and children keys.
 The entropy for a BIP39 mnemonnic seed phrase is randomly generate and can be represented as 12 word mnemonic (128 bits of entropy + checksum) or 24 word mnemonic (256 bits + checksum).
 BIP39 also allows inclusion of an extra password that is needed together with the mnemonic to derive a wallet.
 The advantage of using such an extra password is that if your mnemonic seed phrase is ever stolen, it cannot be used so easily since the attacker requirs to brute force or guess the extra BIP39 password.
 The disadvantage of using an extra BIP39 password is that you require that you need to remember the password and that you require this tool to regenerate your wallet since extra passwords are currently not supported by any of the main Grin wallet softwares.
 Note that if you die, your relatives will need this extra password and detailed instruction to regain access to your Grin wallet.
 Security and ease (recoverability) are often inversely correlated.